-- IEPs are uploaded to SIMS at the beginning of the year and reviewed regularly. - Exam results and reports also provide evidence for reviewing pupils' progress for pupils on the schools' SEND register. - Staff follow a cycle of Assess-Plan-Do-Review on a regular basis.
+- IEPs are uploaded to SIMS and reviewed regularly. - Exam results and reports also provide evidence for reviewing pupils' progress for pupils on the schools' SEND register. - Staff follow a cycle of Assess-Plan-Do-Review on a regular basis.

 7. Provision in Exams